 A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
-Pass Additional Information: Links are in blue and underscored, navigation bar links are in green.
+Pass Additional Information: 2/2 chapters had proper color redundancy (Chapters 6 and 9).
+The headings, text, and links were consistent in color redundancy.
 B. Information is conveyed from the sub- categories for contrast.
-Pass Additional Information: See detailed descriptions below.
+Pass Additional Information: 2/2 chapters (Chapters 8, 9) had good contrast.
+All text, headings, and links passed the contrast evaluation with the color contrast analyze.
 C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
-Pass Additional Information: White on dark green passed, green on dark green passed, black on white passed, green on gray failed, white on gray failed, blue on white failed.
+Pass Additional Information: All headers throughout the book passed the color contrast analysis because the headings were black and the background was white.
 D. Contrast for text passed WCAG AA standards for normal texts (contrast ratio of 4.5:1).
-Pass Additional Information: Black on white passed, blue on white failed, white on dark green passed, green on dark green passed.
+Pass

+Additional Information: All text throughout the book passed the color contrast analysis because they were in black and white.
 E. Contrast for simple images (for example, images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
-Pass Additional Information: Activity and Assessment icons failed, social media icons passed.
+N/A Additional Information: